victorlee0505/chatbot-research/README.md

 # How to run

-### `Although start up chatbot will auto ingest (from default path ./source_documents), I highy recommand you to do the ingest separately where you can choose to use OpenAI sbuscription, enable private local offline embedding, override the source path and enable CUDA for ingestion`
+### `Although start up chroma chatbot will auto ingest (from default path ./source_documents), I highy recommand you to do the ingest separately where you can choose to use OpenAI sbuscription, enable private local offline embedding, override the source path and enable CUDA for ingestion`

 ## Just run ingest.py
 ```shell